jeremygray/pyfilesec/docs/source/index.rst

     $ python pyfilesec.py debug

-All tests pass on Mac and Linux.
-All except unicode in filename and file permissions pass on Windows 7.
 If you try the 'debug' option, note that some of the tests are designed to check error situations; i.e., what is being tested is that situations that should fail, do fail, and are recognized as failure situations.
 This means that in the verbose output you should see some things that look exactly like error